9 Instagrammable places in Nur-Sultan

 The city of Noor Sultan welcomes tourists all year round.
 The best time to visit is late spring, summer and early autumn, when fountains and flower beds are open.
 The climate of the Kazakhstan capital is sharply continental.
 In winter, the temperature reaches -40 ° C. The best time to visit is in late spring, summer and early autumn when there are fountains and flower beds.
 In January, because of the blizzards, planes are delayed, and the roads are blocked, but in summer, the heat and heat reach +40 °С.

 The atmosphere of the city permeates in one or three days.
 It will take the same time to get around the most Instagrammable streets and take stylish photos for social networks.
 Instagrammable places of Nur Sultan gather many likes and subscribers.
 And with the Nur Sultan attractions hashtag, they will be even better ranked in the ribbon.

 Anyone who goes to the city of Nur Sultan with a business purpose rents a hotel in the centre.
 The place breathes with success, ambition, business spirit, youth and fast rhythm.
-Come to Nur Sultan!
+Get your Kazakhstan visa today and experience Nur-Sultan on your own!
 The sights will not disappoint, and the capital of Kazakhstan will be remembered for a long time.

 Up to Aytaj, nothing can introduce ourselves as much as our speaking style and writings.
 That’s why, Aytaj has written short stories, participated in different debate forums and aims to write blogs that would be appreciated by readers.
 Aytaj, winner and the best speaker of Youth Debate Forum of the Republic of Azerbaijan, loves to explore different cultures over the world.
 One of her biggest dreams is to explore Africa that has been convicted to bear all the sins of the world.
 In her leisure time, she also loves to draw.
 According to her, drawing is the kind of speaking without using sentences.